 print(“surprise!”)

-f(a)
+f(a) # => surprise

 print(a)#=> [2]

 Note that the list object a is not changed – it is the same object but its content at index 0 has changed, which causes the aliasing effect demonstrated by the “if” statement.

-The following example demonstrates that one can emulate a call by reference by assigning the returned object to the passed argument:.The return statement can be used to return a value for a function:
+Aliasing of arguments with immutable types cannot happen in Python.
+The following example demonstrates that one can emulate a call by reference by assigning the returned object to the passed argument:

 def doubler(x):